 It is our school policy that all children wear school uniform when attending school, or when representing the school in an organised event.
-A complete list of the items needed for school uniform is available in our Policies and Documents Section (Uniform Appendix).
+A complete list of the items needed for school uniform is available in our Uniform Policy (please see above).

 Our policy on school uniform is based on the belief that school uniform:

 We ask all parents who send their children to our school to support the school uniform policy.
 We believe that parents have a duty to send their children to school correctly dressed and ready for their daily schoolwork.
 One of the responsibilities of parents is to ensure that their child has the correct uniform, and that it is clean and in good repair.
 We also expect all clothing, shoes, trainers, and plimsolls to be clearly marked with the child’s name.

 The school is aware that some families may have difficulty in providing uniform for their children.
 In this instance parents are invited to contact the school office to discuss whether they are eligible for one of the means of support that the school can offer.